Skateboarding Great Wall of China

 Most visitors seldom skateboard the ancient tourist attraction let alone jump across it with a skateboard.

 Let’s take a look at the Great Wall of China.
-Obviously it is very unique as a structure and is one of the Seven Wonders of the World.
+Obviously, it is unique as a structure and is one of the Seven Wonders of the World.
 For 4,500 miles the ancient wall wonders through the mountain ranges of China – more miles than the distance from New York to California.
 The Wall is wide enough for two cars to drive on it – 25 feet tall and 25 – 30 feet wide.

 The Ming Dynasty rebuilt the wall from many small walls constructed by multiple Chinese emperors.
 The Ming Dynasty developed elaborate battlements and cannons with watchtowers for additional protection of the people.
 The Dynasty used limestone, bricks and titles.